ViralTexts/gtr-clusters/clusters/18970409-sn82014635-HawthorneTrulySays.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+led.
+U &#x27; m

+Only one fare.plns S2.00 and customary
+X. .
+A. membership fee, for ticket to
+Washington, I. C, and return.
+They
+will be on sale July 3, 4 aud 5, 1894, at
+Santa Fe Route ticket offices.
+Pullman
+Palace and Tourist Sleepers and free
+ChairCars will leave points in Kaunas
+ou July 4, Ik&#x27;Jo. for accommodation ot
+teachers and friends, and go through to
+Washington, D. C, tcttJiout change.
+The
-ndersigned will be glad to tell you when
+undersigned will be glad to tell you when
 train will pass this station.
 Itinerary and list of desirable low rate
 excursious from Washington free onapplication.